irmen/pylibxmplite/README.md

 on this platform.
 You have to make sure that the required tools that allow you to compile Python extension modules are installed (Visual Studio or the VC++ build tools).

-Software license for these Python bindings: MIT
+Software license for these Python bindings, and for libxmp-lite: MIT

-Software license for the libxmp library: LGPL

 ## Example